The Men (punk band): Devil Music (2016)

 On September 12, 2016, the band announced their sixth album, Devil Music.

 Musical style

-The Men's musical style has been described as post-hardcore, punk rock, neo-psychedelia and post-punk.
+The Men's music has been described as post-hardcore, punk rock, neo-psychedelia and post-punk.
 Influences for the Men include the Replacements, Buzzcocks, Fugazi and the Velvet Underground.
 For the band's third and fourth full-length albums (Open Your Heart and New Moon), the band incorporated influences from country music, classic rock, Americana, doo-wop and surf rock.
 Nick Chiericozzi attributed the band's changing sound to their touring, saying "You start to listen to different stuff; it changes a lot because we were touring a lot.
 We were going to places like the UK and all over the world.
-You can’t help but not be changed by that."
+You can't help but not be changed by that."